havish2001/Infinity_Scrooling/README.md

 4. Push your changes to your fork.
 5. Create a pull request to the original repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - This project was created as a demo for infinite scrolling in React.
 - Mock data is used for demonstration purposes.
 - Styling is based on the provided design specifications.

-Feel free to customize this README to include any additional information specific to your project.
-Good luck with your React application!
 ```